 Focused Philanthropy—We will invest our resources where we can have unique, significant and long-lasting impact.
 We know that we must make critical choices about which locations and entities to support.
-Our funding strategy will be defined by concentrating half of each division’s grant funds on a cornerstone effort.
-Most of the remaining dollars will be used to respond to proposals that address funding interests, in the Health Care Division and in the Poor and Needy Division, where we believe the Trust has the ability to stimulate meaningful impact.
+Our funding strategy will be defined by concentrating half of each program area’s grant funds on a cornerstone effort.
+Most of the remaining dollars will be used to respond to proposals that address funding interests, in the Health Improvement in North Carolina or the Local Impact in Forsyth County program areas, where we believe the Trust has the ability to stimulate meaningful impact.

 Active Philanthropy—We believe that we can accomplish great things through grantmaking, but we can achieve even more by engaging in active philanthropy beyond awarding grant dollars.
 This work will include:

 - Supporting capacity building (e.g., leadership development, governance, management and program outcomes)

 - Convening those interested in the eight societal issues we have highlighted through our core funding areas

 - Advocating on behalf of the most vulnerable and those who serve them